rak3xh/flowers/README.md

 - **CSS:** Customize the design by altering the styles in the style.css file.

-- **JavaScript:** Enhance interactivity by adding or modifying scripts in the script.js file.

 ## License
 This project is open-source and available under the [MIT License](LICENSE).